Dr Kelsey Williams

 Research

-I study the intellectual, literary, and material cultures of early modern northern Europe, particularly Scotland.
-My latest book – ‘Some bonie litle bookes’: A History and Catalogue of the Lindsay Library, 1570-1792 (co-authored with William Zachs) – is now available from Brill and I’m currently working on two new projects: Bibliomania: Portrait of an Obsession (under contract with Oxford University Press), a study of the remarkable book-collecting career of the 2nd Earl Spencer, and Thomas Frognall Dibdin's 1836 Scottish Tour Revisited (co-authored with William Zachs; under contract with the Roxburghe Club), an examination and amplification of one of the seminal moments in nineteenth-century Scottish book history.
+I study the history of the book, mostly in early modernity and often in Scotland.
+My latest monograph – ‘Some bonie litle bookes’: A History and Catalogue of the Lindsay Library, 1570-1792 (co-authored with William Zachs) – is now available from Brill and I’m currently working on two new projects: Bibliomania: Portrait of an Obsession (under contract with Oxford University Press), a study of the remarkable book-collecting career of the 2nd Earl Spencer, and Thomas Frognall Dibdin's 1836 Scottish Tour Revisited (co-authored with William Zachs; under contract with the Roxburghe Club), an examination and amplification of one of the seminal moments in nineteenth-century Scottish book history.

 Of my previous books, The First Scottish Enlightenment: Rebels, Priest, and History (Oxford University Press, 2020) is a substantial reassessment of the Scottish Early Enlightenment and my first monograph – The Antiquary: John Aubrey’s Historical Scholarship (Oxford University Press, 2016) – was a study of the working methods of one of seventeenth-century Britain’s most innovative scholars.
 In between, I wrote the main commentary for and co-edited Aubrey’s Villa: An Edition of Bodleian MS Aubrey 17, Designatio de Easton-Piers in Com: Wilts (Old School Press, 2018).